DNS Load Balancer

 A Geo-Location Set is a grouping of geographical locations identified using either a selector expression or a predefined global Geolocations.
 Do the following to create a Geo-Location Set:

-Step 1: Navigate to zone management and start adding a Geo-Location Set.
+Step 1: Navigate to DNS Management, and start adding a Geo-Location Set.

 - Click